cuddlestmonkey/Stockfish/Readme.md

 ### Compiling it yourself

-On Unix-like systems, it should be possible to compile Stockfish directly from the source code with the included Makefile.
+On Unix-like systems, it should be possible to compile McBrain directly from the source code with the included Makefile.

 Stockfish has support for 32 or 64-bit CPUs, the hardware POPCNT